YottaDB/YDBDoc/MessageRecovery/errors.rst

 TPRESTART, Database mmmm; code: xxxx; blk: yyyy in glbl: zzzz; pvtmods: aaaa, blkmods: bbbb, blklvl: cccc, type: dddd, readset: eeee, writeset: ffff, local_tn: gggg, zpos: hhhh

+Run Time Information: This is an informational message that indicates a TP transaction restart.

-Run Time Information: The UNIX environment variables GTM_TPRESTART_LOG_FIRST and GTM_TPRESTART_LOG_DELTA control the logging of TPRESTART messages.
-GTM_TPRESTART_LOG_FIRST indicates the number of TP restarts to log from a YottaDB invocation.
-Once that many have been logged, every GTM_TPRESTART_LOG_DELTA TP restarts, YottaDB logs a restart message.
-If GTM_TPRESTART_LOG_DELTA is undefined, YottaDB performs no operator logging.
-The default value for GTM_TPRESTART_LOG_FIRST is 0 (zero), which leaves the control completely with GTM_TPRESTART_LOG_DELTA.
-The facility that produces this message can serve as a diagnostic tool in developmental environments for investigating contention due to global updates.
-A zzzz of "\*BITMAP" indicates contention in block allocation which might involve multiple globals. hhhh is the $ZPOSITION of the line of M code that caused the restart of the transaction; utilities leave this field blank.
-Non-graphic codes are reported as :code:`0xnn`.
+- The environment variables ``ydb_tprestart_log_first`` and ``ydb_tprestart_log_delta`` control the logging frequency of TPRESTART messages that get logged to the system logger.

+- ydb_tprestart_log_first indicates the number of TP restarts to log since the YottaDB process started.
+Once those many have been logged, every ydb_tprestart_log_delta TP restarts, YottaDB logs a restart message.
+If ydb_tprestart_log_delta is undefined, YottaDB performs no operator logging.

+- The default value for ydb_tprestart_log_first is 0 (zero), which leaves the control completely with ydb_tprestart_log_delta.

+- These messages can serve as a diagnostic tool in developmental environments for investigating contention due to global reads or updates in TP transactions.

+- mmmm is the database where the restart occurred

+- xxxx is the restart code described in more detail at `Run-time Database Failure Codes <../AdminOpsGuide/integrity.html#runtime-db-failure-codes>`_.
+Non-graphic restart codes are reported with their numeric values in hexadecimal notation as :code:`0xnn`.

+- yyyy is the block where YottaDB detected a concurrency conflict that caused the restart

+- zzzz shows the global reference within that block.
+A value of ``\*BITMAP`` indicates contention in local bitmap block allocation and could involve multiple globals.

+- aaaa is meaningful only if the restart code xxxx is ``L``.
+See ``pvtmods`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- bbbb is meaningful only if the restart code xxxx is ``L``.
+See ``blkmods`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- cccc is meaningful only if the restart code xxxx is ``L``.
+See ``blklvl`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- dddd is meaningful only if the restart code xxxx is ``L``.
+See ``type`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- eeee is the number of blocks that were READ in this TP transaction.
+See ``readset`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- ffff is the number of blocks that were UPDATED in this TP transaction.
+See ``writeset`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- gggg is a local transaction counter.
+See ``local_tn`` bullet under `TP Performance <../ProgrammersGuide/langfeat.html#tp-performance>`_ for more details on this.

+- hhhh is the $ZPOSITION of the line of M code that caused the restart of the transaction; utilities leave this field blank.

 Action: Disable, or adjust the frequency of, these messages with the mechanism described above.
 To reduce the number of restarts, consider changes to the global structure, or varying the time when work is scheduled.
-Consider whether the business and program logic permits the use of NOISOLATION.
+Consider whether the business and program logic permits the use of `NOISOLATION <../ProgrammersGuide/commands.html#view-noisolation>`_.

 ---------------------
 TPRESTNESTERR